BSc (Hons) CHARTERED SURVEYING DEGREE APPRENTICESHIP - QUANTITY SURVEYING

 Mode Duration Start date Application code Application method

-Mode Apprenticeship Duration 5.5 years Start date September Application code 4927 Application method Direct to LSBU
+Mode Apprenticeship Duration Up to 60 Months Practical Period & 18 Months EPA (78 months) Start date September Application code 4927 Application method Direct to LSBU

 An Apprenticeship Standard is comprised of a programme of study, an End Point Assessment and on-the-job learning.
 This means that in addition to meeting academic requirements, you’ll need to be employed in a role related to your apprenticeship.
 The process of applying depends on whether you have an employer to sponsor (and support) you.